JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](http://35percent.org/img/bspaexchange.png)

-The lost Bermondsey Spa homes were raised at the Aylesbury estate CPO inquiry in April/May 2015.
+The lost Bermondsey Spa homes were raised at the [Aylesbury estate CPO inquiry](http://35percent.org/2015-05-16-aylesbury-cpo-inquiry-extra-time/) in April/May 2015.
 The Council assured the inquiry that it had robust procedures in place and that it monitored compliance of S106 affordable housing provision every 12-18 months.
 This was evidently not true, but was asserted to show that NHHT could be trusted to deliver social rented housing in the Aylesbury regeneration.

 ![](http://35percent.org/img/CPO_ExplanatoryNote12May2015.png)
 *[Inquiry document 27](http://crappistmartin.github.io/images/CPO_ExplanatoryNote12May2015.pdf) - evidence submitted by the Council to the CPO public inquiry, 12/05/2015*

 Southwark struck a deal with NHHT to reprovide the 44 lost social rented units on another site, [Manor Place depot](/manor-place-depot).
 This deal double counted the social rented units and in any event the development has not yet been built.

 ## Social rent is not affordable rent

-Social rent is determined by a legal formula and only a small part of the calculation takes in market values; in Southwark social rent equates  to between 19-25% market rate.
+Social rent is determined by a legal formula and only a small part of the calculation takes in market values; in Southwark social rent equates to [between 19-25% market rate]((http://www.2.southwark.gov.uk/downloads/download/2914/affordable_rent_in_southwark_2011)).
 Our [list](http://35percent.org/img/section106_tenure_breaches.pdf) of suspect developments shows many where the level of rent identifies them as affordable rent, not social rent.
 The list was compliled by cross-checking planning committee reports, section 106 agreements, Land Registry information, the [GLA affordable housing outturn dataset](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) and [CORE lettings data](https://core.communities.gov.uk/).

 Amongst the sites we've looked at where the social rent is higher that it should be, are the following;